Chŏng Yagyong: Tasan and the 19th-century tea revival

 Chŏng Yagyong had been living in Gangjin for several years when the Venerable Hyejang arrived from the temple Daeheungsa to take charge of Paengnyeonsa.
 During those years, spent in a poor inn with very little money, Tasan's health had suffered from the low nutritional value of his food.
 He suffered from chronic digestive problems.
 Tasan and Hyejang first met on the 17th day of the 4th month, 1805, not long after Hyejang's arrival.
 Only a few days after, Tasan sent a poem to Hyejang requesting some tea leaves from the hill above the temple; it is dated in the 4th month of 1805, very soon after their meeting.

 This poem makes it clear that Tasan already knew the medicinal value of tea and implies that he knew how to prepare the leaves for drinking.
 It has often been claimed that Tasan learned about tea from Hyejang but this and a series of other poems exchanged between them suggests that in fact Hyejang and other monks in the region learned how to make a kind of caked tea from Tasan.

 This would make him the main origin of the ensuing spread of interest in tea.
 In 1809, the Venerable Cho-ui from the same Daeheungsa temple came to visit Tasan in Gangjin and spent a number of months studying with him there.
 Again, it seems more than likely that Choui first learned about tea from Tasan, and adopted his very specific, rather archaic way of preparing caked tea.
 After that, it was the Venerable Choui who, during his visit to Seoul in 1830, shared his tea with a number of scholars.
 Among them, some poems were written and shared to celebrate the newly discovered drink, in particular the Preface and Poem of Southern Tea by Kŭmryŏng Pak Yŏngbo.

 After this, Choui became especially close to Chusa Kim Chŏnghŭi, who visited him several times bringing him gifts of tea during his exile in Jeju Island in the 1740s.
 A letter about Tasan's method of making caked tea has survived, dated 1830, that Tasan sent to Yi Sihŏn (1803–1860), the youngest pupil taught by him during his 18 years of exile in Gangjin: "It is essential to steam the picked leaves three times and dry them three times, before grinding them very finely.
 Next that should be thoroughly mixed with water from a rocky spring and pounded like clay into a dense paste that is shaped into small cakes.
 Only then is it good to drink."

 Thought

-Chŏng is well-known above all for his work in synthesizing the Neo-Confucian thought of the middle Joseon period.
-In the process, he wrote widely in various fields including law, political theory, and the Korean Confucian classics.
+Chŏng is best known for his work synthesizing neo-Confucianism during the middle Joseon period.
+In the process, he wrote widely across various fields, including law, political theory, and the Korean Confucian classics.
 He sought to return Korean Confucian scholarship to a direct connection with the original thought of Confucius.
-He called this return to the classics "Susa" learning, a reference to the two rivers that flowed through Confucius' homeland.
+He called this return to the classics "Susa" learning, a reference to the two rivers that flowed through Confucius's homeland.